Legio XV Apollinaris: one of the Roman legions. Its name signifies that it was dedicated to Apollo, the favorite god of the emperor Augustus.

 In 134, the Alans, a tribe from the steppes of Kazakhstan, threatened the Roman empire.
 The governor of Cappadocia, Arrian of Nicomedia, took XV Apollinaris and XII Fulminata into the field and defeated the invaders before they could become dangerous; he described this campaign in his Ektaxis.

 In 162-166, it took part in the campaign of Lucius Verus against the Parthians.
-During this war, the Armenian capital Artaxata (Yerevan) was occupied by a mixed subunit of XII Fulminata and XV Apollinaris that was to stay there for some time.
+During this war, the Armenian capital Artaxata (south of modern Yerevan) was occupied by a mixed subunit of XII Fulminata and XV Apollinaris that was to stay there for some time.
+An inscription from Vagharshapat documents a subunit residing in Armenia during the reign of Commodus (r.180-192) and a damnatio memoriae during the reign of one of his successors.

 The Fifteenth must have taken part in the expeditions of third century, like the one led by Severus' son Caracalla (217) and the war waged by Severus Alexander against the new, Sasanian Persian empire.
 The Sasanians had invaded the Roman empire in 230 and had installed an emperor in Emessa, but Severus Alexander was able to restore order and invade Mesopotamia.
 In 244, the Romans again invaded the country east of the Euphrates, but their emperor Gordian III died and was succeeded by Philippus Arabs, who owed his throne to the Sasanian king Shapur I.